WansonChoi/HATK/README.md

     - Miniconda : (https://docs.conda.io/en/latest/miniconda.html)
 <br>

-2. Create a new independent Python virtual environment with the YML file.
+2. Create a new independent Python virtual environment with the given YML file.

 	By using 'HATK_LINUX.yml'('HATK_OSX.yml' in case of using OS X) file in the project folder, Create a new Python virtual environment.